Godwit

 In October 2022, a 5 month old, male bar-tailed godwit was tracked from Alaska to Tasmania, a trip that took 11 days, and recorded a non-stop flight of 8400 mi.

 The godwits can be distinguished from the curlews by their straight or slightly upturned bills, and from the dowitchers by their longer legs.
 The winter plumages are fairly drab, but three species have reddish underparts when breeding.
 The females are appreciably larger than the males.

-Godwits were once a popular British dish.
+Godwits were once popular as food in the British Isles.
 Sir Thomas Browne writing in about 1682 noted that godwits "were accounted the daintiest dish in England".

 Taxonomy

 The genus Limosa was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the black-tailed godwit (Limosa limosa) as the type species.
 The genus name Limosa is from Latin and means "muddy", from limus, "mud".
 The English name "godwit" was first recorded in about 1416–17 and is believed to imitate the bird's call.

 The genus contains four living species: